Transfer Admissions FAQs

 Get answers to all your questions about transfer admissions at Fisher, including application procedures, financial aid, transferring credits, and more.

 Whether you want to know about transfer credit evaluations, scholarships and financial aid, or living on campus, we have answers.
-If you have additional questions not covered here, contact the Office of Transfer Admissions at (585) 385-8064.
+If you have additional questions not covered here, contact the Office of Transfer and Graduate Admissions at (585) 385-8064.

 You must have an overall GPA of 2.0 to be considered for admission.